iter8-tools/iter8/doc_files/service_tutorial.md

 ## Step 1: Deploy the bookinfo Application

 Create a new namespace: $NAMESPACE.
-We use the name `bookinfo-serivce`.
+We use the name `bookinfo-service`.

 ```bash
 export NAMESPACE=bookinfo-service